openreplay/openreplay/spot/README.md

 Running `yarn dev` will start new chrome instance with spot extension installed already, but you need to change ingest point to your local dev env if you don't have account on app.openreplay.com.

+## Building

+If you wish to compile your own version of the extension:

+- run `yarn build`
+- open chrome://extensions/ in your browser
+- enable developer mode
+- click on "Load unpacked" and select the `chrome-mv3` folder inside `spot/.output`